Reconstructibility of matroid polytopes: Reconstructing matroid polytopes

 We proceed with a discussion on the reconstructibility of matroid polytopes as in Problem~\ref{prob:rec}.
 We begin this discussion with the following classical example that we mentioned in Section~\ref{sec:intro-rec}. \begin{example} Consider the cyclic polytope of dimension $d\geq 4$ and $n>d$ vertices.
-Its vertex-edge graph is the complete graph with $n$ nodes; see \cite[Chapter 12]{Gruenbaum:2003}.
+Its vertex-edge graph is the complete graph with $n$ nodes \cite[Chapter 12]{Gruenbaum:2003}.
 This graph is also the vertex-edge graph of an $(n-1)$-dimensional simplex, which is the hypersimplex $\Delta(1,n)$, and thus the matroid polytope of an uniform matroid on $n$ elements of rank $1$. \end{example}

-However, the next example illustrates that matroid polytopes are not reconstructible from their graphs even if if the dimension is given, i.e.\ they are not reconstructible in the sense of Problem~\ref{prob:rec}. \begin{example} Consider the matroid polytope $P(M)$ of the rank $2$ matroid $M$ on $5$ elements with the nine bases
+However, the next example illustrates that matroid polytopes are not reconstructible from their graphs even if if the dimension is given, i.e., they are not reconstructible in the sense of Problem~\ref{prob:rec}.